asciidiego/diegonyc.github.io/content/posts/addiction.md

 all have strength and weaknesses.
 Spanish people even have a proverb to remind themselves about this:

-/Ni el bueno es tan bueno, ni el malo es tan malo./
+_Ni el bueno es tan bueno, ni el malo es tan malo._

 Thus, you should try your best to not let the halo around smart people blind you.
 It is a halo, not a shield.
 It does not protect them---or anyone around